 Now that the tool is released, assuming use of the tool will spark additional ideas.
 An updated tool version will be released, once the community has a chance to try the tool for themselves.

-You can find installation and implementation instructions at this Github issue.
+You can find installation and implementation instructions here.